-While these investors are all different in terms of how they do it, all investors are just people with a common fear: underperforming.
+While these investors are all different in terms of how they invest, all investors have a common fear: underperforming.

 To overcome this primal fear, investors need comfort from knowing that you're making good decisions with their money.

-Bigfoot has a scoped-down list.
-If your list is too big, it's unfocused and your investors will question your targeting ability.
-Target around 30 investors.
+If your potential investor list is too big, your investors will question your targeting ability.

-If your investor list is too small (like 2 people), you need to broaden your scope.
+If your investor list is too small (like 2 people), try broadening it to 30 or 50.

-If your investment window is too small, you'll lose steam.
+If your investment time window is too small, you'll lose steam ("deal fatigue").

 If you overestimate your value, you'll shrink your market and turn groups off.